miller46/jm-code/README.md

 ## How it works

 - `bot.py` — Entry point.
-Runs the sync + dispatch loop.
+Runs the sync and dispatch loop.
+Main logic is here.
+- `sync_bot.py` — Separate process to run GitHub sync if you want to decouple them.
 - `github/github_sync.py` — State machine.
 Maps GitHub state to worfklow state into SQLite and determines the next action per PR.
 - `workflow/tasks.py` — Dispatches agents based on computed actions.
 - `agent/review_agent.py` — Spawns OpenClaw agents for reviews, fixes, and conflict resolution.